martineskobg/CucumberTraining/README.md

 # Java-simple-project.

-### This is a Java project created for training purples.
+### This is a Java project created for training purpose.

 #### Description